 There was a story on NPR.
 During an interview, a guest commented: "It's not like it's rocket science."
 This piqued the interest of the reporter, he wanted to know what rocket scientists say when they are working on something that is challenging for them (since it already actually is rocket science).
 The rocket scientists came back with “At least it’s not brain surgery”.
 Still curious, he went over to Johns Hopkins, told the story to brain surgeons and asked them the same thing.
 Their response?
 "At least it's not nuclear physics."
 So, you guessed it.
 He went to wherever it is that nuclear physicists hang out and posed the same query.
 After pondering for a moment, the nuclear physicists replied with relief “At least it’s not social science.”

-Rocket scientists don't want your job.
+None of them want your job.

-"Her authenticity and down to earth sensibility was a match
+"Karyn’s authenticity and down to earth sensibility was a match

 for me and how I like to be coached."
 Greg McLeod